-When Alexandra Palace Theatre first opened in 1875, crowds of up to 3,000 gathered to see the latest pantomimes, ballets and dramas.
+When the theatre at Alexandra Palace first opened in 1875, crowds of up to 3,000 gathered to see the latest pantomimes, ballets and dramas.
 But, it was difficult to keep theatregoers visiting north London, instead heading for the bright lights of the West End.
 The theatre has been used as a cinema, a music hall and even a chapel.
-Recent shows at Alexandra Palace Theatre include Richard III.